 - Residents in every year of training have time allocated in their schedules to participate in self-directed community projects aimed at partnering with community members to identify and mitigate health care disparities and inequities in our community.

-- Residents in their second year of training will undergo Lean Six Sigma quality improvement training and participate in a longitudinal quality improvement project qualifying them for a Lean Six Sigma Yellow Belt certification.
+- Residents in their first year of training will undergo Lean Six Sigma quality improvement training and participate in a longitudinal quality improvement project qualifying them for a Lean Six Sigma Yellow Belt and Green Belt certifications.

 - Cayuga Medical Center’s patient population draws from the local university, colleges systems, local residents and surrounding regions which results in a diverse patient population in need of care for both common and rare disorders with varying degrees of acuity.

 - Residents will train in a highly functioning Accountable Care Organization (ACO).
 Practicing in our ACO will provide residents with greater access to resources that will benefit their patients including care management, data analytics and local experts who deliver education pertaining to the administration and management of different health care delivery systems.